Music of Missouri: Soul/R&B

-Rock and metal
+Rock, heartland rock and metal

-The Urge are from St. Louis.
+Chuck Berry, Ozark Mountain Daredevils, James Pankow, Michael McDonald, and Sheryl Crow were from Missouri.
+The Urge came from St. Louis.
 Christofer Drew and his indie rock band Never Shout Never are from Joplin.
 Harlow from Kansas City signed to Greenworld records.
 Shaman's Harvest is from Jefferson City.
 Prog metal band Anacrusis is from St. Louis.
 In 2005, rock band Living Things gained national attention after the release of their album Ahead of the Lions.
 Cavo is from St. Louis.
 Puddle of Mudd is from Kansas City.
 Story Of The Year from St. Louis is multi-platinum.
 Greek Fire (band) Spawning from Story Of The Year also from St. Louis.

 Hip-hop

 Tech N9ne from Kansas City helped popularize the chopper rap style in the late 1990s and co-founded the Strange Music label.
 Nelly from St. Louis had four #1 Billboard Hot 100 hits in the early 2000s, including "Hot in Herre" in 2002, and one with Murphy Lee.
 Metro Boomin from St. Louis has multiple #1 Billboard Hot 100 hits due to his production.